 The probability of detection of ACK is defined as probability of detection of the ACK when the signal is present.

-Which specific test(s) are applicable to SAN is based on the test applicability rules defined in clause 8.1.x.
+Which specific test(s) are applicable to SAN is based on the test applicability rules defined in clause 11.1.3.

-The transient period as specified in TS 38.101-1 [xx] and TS 38.101-2 [xx] clause 6.3.3.1 is not taken into account for performance requirement testing, where the RB hopping is symmetric to the CC center, i.e., intra-slot frequency hopping is enabled.
+The transient period as specified in TS 38.101-5 [12] clause 6.3.3 is not taken into account for performance requirement testing, where the RB hopping is symmetric to the CC center, i.e., intra-slot frequency hopping is enabled.